 Your business's website is a valuable marketing asset, and it's critical that you ensure you've integrated social media into your site.
 There are a couple of areas of social integration on your website you should consider.

 By placing social follow buttons on your website, you allow visitors to become followers of your brand on one of their chosen social media networks.
-To encourage them to do so, you need to be putting out amazing content and showing them a user experience on your website worthy of garnering their support.
 If they do decide to follow you, you'll enjoy added visibility for your brand.
 Include these buttons on your "About Us", blog and homepage for maximum effect.

 As the name implies, social share buttons allow your visitors to share your content straight to their fans and followers with a simple click.
 When your content is excellent, visitors can share it with their fans and followers.